futpix/caravans-in-australia/content/review/123-Conqueror-Australia-UEV-25.md

   ogtitle: "Should I buy UEV-25 by Conqueror Australia?"
   ogdescription: "The Conqueror Australia UEV-25 is classed as Off Road, and sleeps 4 people.
 It is Australian made and comes in at Unknown Size.
 It generally has No Bathroom or Toilet."
 categories: ["Conqueror Australia"]
-tags: ["Sleeps 4", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop up", "Price Unknown"]
+tags: ["Sleeps 4", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop up", "Price Unknown", "Australian made"]
 totalLength: "7.29"
 bodyLength: ""
 totalHeight: "2.38"